 All Natural Sciences students are allocated a personal tutor when they begin their course who will be with them throughout their studies.
 You will meet with your personal tutor at key points through each year to discuss how things are going, your results and your continuing development.
 You can also arrange to see your personal tutor outside of these times should you have any issues or concerns that you want to discuss.

-Personal tutoring is overseen by a Senior Tutor who makes sure that personal tutors are familiar with what they need to know to provide the support which students need.
+Personal tutoring is overseen by an Associate Director who makes sure that personal tutors are familiar with what they need to know to provide the support which students need.

 The Student Experience Manager organises activities to enhance the experience of students on the course, working closely with the society and peer mentors to ensure new students feel welcome and are aware of opportunities available to them.
 They also run the first year skills module so you will have lots of interaction with them about study skills and settling into university.

 Putting Students at the Centre of what we do